 The Mediterranean is so enthralling, so absolutely seductive that, like the mythical siren's song, its spell is impossible to break.
 It is both a haven for nature's glory and a veritable treasure trove of history.
-Once you experience it, once you behold all its treasures, you will never be the same.
+Once you experience it and behold all its treasures, you will never be the same.
 See it once and the memories forever embrace your soul.
 See it a thousand times and you still yearn for more.

 Keep Reading »

-An extended Mediterranean cruise is simply a cruise vacation that combines ports from both the Western Mediterranean and the Eastern Mediterranean, typically beginning in Barcelona and ending in Greece or Turkey or of course in reverse.
+An extended Mediterranean cruise is simply a cruise vacation that combines ports from both the Western Mediterranean and the Eastern Mediterranean.

 The Mediterranean has cruises from every major cruise line and quite a few of the specialty operators too.